 "Cognos SPM has enabled a high degree of confidence and trust within our sales organization.
 Reps know that they are being paid properly, which enables them to focus on selling and making money." - Scott McGillivray, HR Compensation Analyst, Mitel

-Business Analytics, Business Integration, Business Performance Transformation, Empowering People, Enabling Business Flexibility, Performance Management
+BA - Business Analytics, Business Integration, Business Performance Transformation, Empowering People, Enabling Business Flexibility, BA - Performance Management

 As a global provider of business communications and collaboration software and services, Mitel makes communication simple.

 Mitel wanted to make administering its sales incentive plan simple too.
 With many manual compensation processes and a high degree of reliance on IT resources, Mitel was in search of a user-friendly solution that could help administer its compensation plans.

 Mitel implemented IBM® Cognos® Sales Performance Management and IBM Cognos Incentive Compensation Management.

 By automating with Cognos SPM, Mitel has reduced the number of people calculating commissions from more than 30 for North America to three for all of North and South America.
 The company has also reduced payment times from more than six weeks to approximately two weeks.

 The new fully automated solution reduced Mitel’s dependence on IT resources, eliminated manual processes, and accelerated the company’s commission calculation cycle.
 It now provides compensation reports in real time.

 Manual processes resulted in reactive compensation approach